SteelCompendium/compendium-md/Bestiary/markdown/Goblin Stinker.md

 Keywords: Area, Magic, Ranged
 Distance: 3 cube within 10
 Target: Special
 Effect: The area is filled with a green haze until the start of the stinker’s next turn or until the stinker is reduced to Stamina 0.
-The area is difficult terrain for non-goblin creatures, and each such creature who moves within the area takes 2 poison damage for each square moved.
+The area is [[Difficult Terrain|difficult terrain]] for non-goblin creatures, and each such creature who moves within the area takes 2 poison damage for each square moved.
 The haze can’t be dispersed by wind.

 **Crafty**
 The stinker doesn’t provoke opportunity attacks by moving.